thiago4go/dapr-workshop/docs/challenge-3/python.md

     return jsonify({'success': "True"})
 ```

-The code above picks up the order from the topic, checks for the `order_id` and the `event`.
+The code above picks up the order from the topic, checks for the `order_id` and the `event_type`.
 The order with the new event is saved to the state store and, based on the type of event, it is either sent to the _pizza-kitchen_ or to the _pizza-delivery_ service.

-#### Running the application
+#### Run the application

-You now need to run all three applications.
+It's time to run all three applications.
 If the _pizza-store_ and the _pizza-kitchen_ services are still running, press **CTRL+C** in each terminal window to stop them.

 In the terminal for _pizza-store_ run: